Ludwig von Höhnel: Later life

-After recovering from his injuries, Höhnel became an officer on board the corvette SMS Donau, and traveled in 1897 to the Mediterranean and along the coast of West Africa south to Cameroon, then across the Atlantic to the Caribbean, and to New York and Newport, Rhode Island.
+After recovering from his injuries, Höhnel became an officer in 1896 on board the corvette SMS Donau, and traveled in 1897 to the Mediterranean and along the coast of West Africa south to Cameroon, then across the Atlantic to the Caribbean, and to New York and Newport, Rhode Island.
 During the trip, the ship's captain suffered a heart attack and Höhnel was made provisional commandant until June 1898.
-Also on this voyage he met the future US president Theodore Roosevelt, who was then in his words the 'much feared' police commissioner of New York.
-After this, Höhnel was assigned as officer of the deck to the central battery ship SMS Tegetthoff, whose executive officer was Commander Anton Haus, the future commander of the Austro-Hungarian Navy.
+Also on this voyage, he met the future US president Theodore Roosevelt, who was then in his words the 'much feared' police commissioner of New York.
+After this, Höhnel was assigned as an officer of the deck to the central battery ship SMS Tegetthoff, whose executive officer was Commander Anton Haus, the future commander of the Austro-Hungarian Navy.

 In 1899 Höhnel became Emperor Franz Joseph's aide-de-camp and later (1905–09) led an official Austro-Hungarian delegation to Emperor Menelik II of Ethiopia.
 He also commanded the Austro-Hungarian torpedo cruiser SMS Panther in a voyage to Australia and Polynesia in the summer of 1905.
 Höhnel was instrumental in introducing the chamois into New Zealand, negotiating the acquisition in 1905 of six does and two bucks from Neuberg in Austria.
 They finally arrived in New Zealand on board the SMS Turakino in 1907.
 He was the commanding officer of the armored cruiser SMS Sankt Georg and the commander of the navy yard in Pula.

 In February 1907, he submitted a formal request to the navy for permission to marry Valeska von Ostéren (1870–1947) (permission was required as per Austrian naval regulations).
-However, permission was denied, because it was discovered that Valeska's brother had published an anti-Jesuit novel in 1906 which had offended the powerful Archduke Franz Ferdinand.
+However, permission was denied, because it was discovered that Valeska's brother had published an anti-Jesuit novel in 1906 which offended the powerful Archduke Franz Ferdinand.
 Höhnel was eventually forced to choose between his marriage and his naval career.
-He married Valeska in August 1909 and subsequently resigned in the rank of captain.
+He married Valeska in August 1909 and subsequently resigned from the rank of captain.
 In 1912 he was promoted to rear admiral, probably in recognition of his duties as aide-de-camp to the emperor.

 Post-naval career

 Höhnel wrote an autobiography centered on the turbulent years preceding the fall of the Austro-Hungarian monarchy, providing insights into African exploration, the Austro-Hungarian Navy, and prominent personalities of the Habsburg court, including Admiral Hermann von Spaun, Admiral Maximilian Daublebsky von Sterneck, and Rudolf Montecuccoli.
 The complete manuscript remained in the possession of the family of William Astor Chanler for many decades and was finally published in 2000.

 Höhnel later wrote a 56-page account of his service as aide-de-camp to the Emperor Franz Joseph I of Austria, which was never published.

-He died in Vienna in March 1942, and is buried in the Vienna Central Cemetery.
+He died in Vienna in March 1942 and is buried in the Vienna Central Cemetery.